Palanga guide by Monist

 Vytauto g.
 48

-Travelling, like living, should be easy, so we recommend packing essentials only for the seaside holidays.
-You wouldn’t be able to squeeze your favourite café into your car anyway, and you don’t need to — because Vilnius’ favourite coffee shop finally has a presence in Palanga.
+Travelling, like living, should be easy, so we definitely don’t recommend packing half your life for the resort.
+You wouldn’t be able to squeeze your favourite café into your car anyway, and you don’t need to, because Vilnius’ early birds’ favourite, BREW.
+Specialty Coffee, has a branch in Palanga.

 kid-friendly